Sudan says it will discuss trade, migration with Israel

 The normalization deal came with another pledge by Trump to remove Sudan from the list of state sponsors of terrorism.
 The U.S. has linked de-listing Sudan to the deal to normalize ties with the Jewish state.

-Both deals would open the door for Sudan to get international loans and aid, which it needs to revive its battered economy and rescue its transition to democracy.
-A popular uprising last year led the military to overthrow the longtime autocrat, Omar al-Bashir.
+Both deals would open the door for Sudan to get international loans and aid.
+Sudan needs these to revive its battered economy and rescue its transition to democracy, following a popular uprising last year that led the military to overthrow longtime autocrat Omar al-Bashir.

+Sudan’s economy has suffered from decades of U.S. sanctions and mismanagement under al-Bashir.
+The transitional government has been struggling with a huge budget deficit and widespread shortages of essential goods, including fuel, bread and medicine.
+Annual inflation soared past 200% last month as prices of bread and other staples surged, according to official figures.

 Sudan’s Foreign Ministry said Sunday that the U.S. would also work with its international partners to relieve the country’s foreign debt, which exceeds $60 billion.
 Both the U.S. and Israel would also help Sudan “consolidate its democracy, enhance food security .. and fight terrorism,” it said.